When Do You Start Noticing Weight Loss

 How long does it take for weight loss to show results?

-To kick-start your weight loss journey, begin by following a few simple rules.
-The key is reducing calorie intake to create a calorie deficit, which will help you drop kilos gradually.
-You can achieve this by following a low-calorie or low-fat diet, limiting carbohydrate intake, and avoiding refined sugars, alcohol, and sugary drinks.
-Aim to cut about 500 calories per day, which is the recommended amount for steady weight loss.
-Some people find success with meal replacement shakes like Juniper’s Nourish shakes, which are made with high-quality ingredients and provide a nutritionally balanced meal, keeping you fuller for longer.
-Additionally, combine this with regular exercise, including strength training two or three times a week and cardio or HIIT workouts.
-Make incremental lifestyle changes, such as increasing your step count by 1,000 steps a day, to further boost your progress.
+Start with a few simple rules to jump-start your weight loss.
+The magic is just to reduce your calories and create a calorie deficit, and this way you will lose kilos in a slow process.
+This can include restricting calories or grams of fat, limiting carbohydrates, and eliminating refined sugars, alcoholic beverages, and sugary beverages.
+Aiming for around 500 fewer calories per day, the recommended amount for steady weight loss.
+Some have success with meal replacement shakes, such as Juniper’s Nourish shakes, made with high-quality ingredients to provide a nutritionally balanced meal, helping them stay fuller for longer.
+Add this to a regular exercise program, including strength training 2 to 3 days a week and cardio or HIIT workouts.
+Small lifestyle changes — for instance, increasing your step count by 1,000 steps a day — can compound how effective you are at achieving these goals.

 Fat loss vs weight loss: What’s the difference?

-When you start noticing the numbers on the scale drop, you might be wondering whether you’re actually reducing fat or just losing weight.
-The key difference between fat loss and weight loss is that weight loss includes everything—fat stores, water, and even muscle.
-On the other hand, fat loss focuses on shrinking the actual fat cells in your body.
-It’s important to prioritize keeping muscle during the process because muscle is more metabolically active than fat.
-This means it helps you burn more energy even when you’re at rest.
-Maintaining muscle mass is crucial for a lower weight that lasts long term, as it supports a healthier body composition rather than just seeing changes on the scale.
+When you start to see the numbers on the scale go down, you may ask yourself: Am I actually losing fat or just losing weight?
+The main difference between fat loss and weight loss is that weight loss is all-encompassing—fat stores, water, and even muscle.
+In contrast, fat loss occurs via the reduction of actual fat cells in your body.
+Since muscle is more metabolically active than fat, it’s crucial to focus on preserving muscle as you progress through the process.
+It helps you burn more energy even at rest.
+Muscle mass is an important factor for having a healthy lifetime weight that doesn’t just appear on the scale but helps one stay fit and lean.

 What should you expect in the first month?